Small Business Taxes & ManagementTM--Copyright 2009-2016, A/N Group, Inc.

-We've said that income and losses of S corporations, partnerships, LLCs, etc. are passed through to the partners, shareholders, etc. That's generally true, but in order to take the losses you have to pass three tests.
+We've said that income and losses of S corporations, partnerships, LLCs, etc. are passed through to the partners, shareholders, etc. That's generally true, but in order to take the losses you have to pass some tests.
 The first we discussed in Part I, material participation.
 (Actually the material participation test is applied first.)
 But you also have to have sufficient amount at-risk.
 That is, your economic investment in the entity must be at least as much as the losses.

 What's your amount at-risk in the entity?
 A complete discussion would be involved, but most taxpayers won't get into the nuances.
 In most cases, your amount at-risk is very similar to your basis.
 And, in many cases, a shareholder or partner needs to go no further.
 But there can be substantial differences, particularly in the case of partnerships.
 Here are some points: